-Arla Foods will present an ambitious strategy that will accelerate the transition to sustainable dairy products throughout the value chain to maintain confidence in the role of dairy products in a healthy and sustainable diet (Christensen, 2012).
+“Arla Foods” will present an ambitious strategy that will accelerate the transition of sustainable dairy products throughout the value chain to maintain confidence in the role of dairy products in a healthy and sustainable diet (Christensen, 2012).

-Arla Foods transforms eight business model lines (data from the Arla Foods Company website):
+The company transforms eight business model lines (data from the “Arla Foods” company website):

 Manufacturing.
-The company will move from the efficiency of the milk structure to the efficiency of individual lines.
-Data transparency means that employees will evaluate and optimize–line by line, week after week.
+The firm will move from the efficiency of the milk structure to the efficiency of individual lines.
+Data transparency means that employees will evaluate and optimize line by line, week after week.

 Logistics.
-New data transparency will allow us to eliminate the loss of finished products and optimize both milk collection on farms and distribution for customers–route by route–creating value for us and our customers.
+New data transparency will allow us to eliminate the loss of finished products and optimize both milk collection on farms and distribution for customers route by route, creating value for us and our customers.

 Innovations.
 The process from idea to market will be simpler and shorter in order to use new opportunities faster.
 The company will do more experiments in the markets and scale success quickly.

 Diapason.
 To reduce the complexity of the supply chain and upscale the impact of products on the final result, we will share numerous products in the markets.
-The necessary data allows us to optimize retail promotions for customers, allowing key account managers to make informed decisions on the spot.
+The necessary information allows us to optimize retail promotions for clients, allowing key account managers to make informed decisions on the spot.

 Organization.
 Central functions are essential for the company to focus on leading

-markets.
+realtos .